-Two weeks ago, Ellison declared “Daddy, I don’t love you”.
+Once after a nap, my then 3-yo declared “Daddy, I don’t love you”.
 It was out of nowhere.
-I wasn’t yelling, he wasn’t in time out.
-He just walked out of his room, looked at me, and said it.
+I wasn’t yelling, they weren’t in time out, there was no stress; they just walked out of their room, looked at me, and said it.

-I kept my cool and said, “Well, that’s ok.
+I kept my cool and responded, “Well, that’s OK.
 I’ll love you always forever and no matter what.”

-Then he asked, “Can I have some juice, please?”
+Then they asked, “Can I have some juice, please?”

-But I wasn’t expecting “I don’t love you” for another 2 years.
+(But I wasn’t expecting “I don’t love you” for another 6 years.)

 5. Babies and toddlers can be assholes